-Think back a few weeks.
+Real quick, we want you to think back to a few weeks ago.
+We’d just entered a new decade.
 The ball in Times Square has just dropped.
-Confetti is has coated every last partygoer in the city and you’ve just kissed the person closest to you (it could be the love of your life or it could literally be the person standing next to you).
-What do you do next?
-You sing “Auld Lang Syne,” of course.
+Confetti coated every last partygoer around the world and you’ve just kissed the person closest to you (whether it’s the love of your life or a stranger is up to you, but remember that consent is sexy when it comes to that latter option).
+What happened next?
+You sang “Auld Lang Syne,” of course.
 You know the one:

 “Should auld acquaintance be forgot / And never brought to mind?”